Committed to the highest ethical and professional standards.

-As a participant in the Federal Direct Loan Program that receives Title IV funding, Erikson Institute must comply with the Higher Education Opportunity Act of 2008.
-In order to ensure integrity and compliance in the administration of student loan programs, Erikson ‘s financial aid office adheres to the National Association of Student Financial Aid Administrators (NSASFAA) Statement of Ethical Principles and Code of Conduct for Financial Aid Professionals.
+In order to ensure integrity and compliance in the administration of student loan programs, Erikson’s financial aid office adheres to the National Association of Student Financial Aid Administrators (NASFAA) Statement of Ethical Principles and Code of Conduct for Financial Aid Professionals.

-Additionally, the Financial Aid Office has instituted a Financial Aid Code of Conduct.
-Any Institute employee with financial aid responsibilities must adhere to the Code of Conduct as outlined below:
+Additionally, the financial aid office has adopted a financial aid code of conduct.
+Any Institute employee with financial aid responsibilities must adhere to the code of conduct as outlined below:

 Erikson Institute shall not enter into any revenue-sharing agreement with any lender.

 No Institute employee with financial aid responsibilities shall solicit or accept any gift having a monetary value of more than a de minimus amount from a lender, guarantor, or servicer of education loans.

 No Institute employee with financial aid responsibilities shall accept from any lender or lender affiliate payment or financial benefit as compensation for any type of consulting arrangement or other contract to provide services to a lender.